 Toggle: English / Spanish

-"Time out" is a technique used by parents and teachers in response to undesired behavior in a child.
-It involves removing the child from the environment and activities in which the inappropriate behavior occurred, and placing the child in a specific place for a specific amount of time.
-During time out, the child is expected to be quiet and reflect on the behavior.
+"Time out" is a technique some parents and teachers use when a child misbehaves.
+It involves the child leaving the environment and activities where the inappropriate behavior occurred, and going to a specific place for a set amount of time.
+During time out, the child is expected to be quiet and think about their behavior.

-Time out is an effective disciplinary technique in which no physical punishment is used.
-Professionals report that avoiding use of physical punishment may help prevent children from learning that physical violence or infliction of physical pain is the key to achieving desired results.
+Time out is an effective disciplinary technique that does not use physical punishment.
+Professionals report that NOT physically punishing children may help them learn that physical violence or inflicting physical pain does NOT bring desired results.

-Children learn to avoid time out by ceasing the behaviors that have caused previous time outs or those that result in such warnings.
+Children learn to avoid time out by stopping the behaviors that have caused time outs, or warnings of time outs, in the past.

 HOW TO USE TIME OUT

-3) Once your child shows bad behavior, give a clear explanation of what the unacceptable behavior is, and tell the child to stop it.
-Warn the child of the consequences for not stopping the behavior -- sitting in the chair for a time out.
+- Once your child shows bad behavior, explain clearly what the unacceptable behavior is, and tell your child to stop it.
+Warn them what will happen if they don't stop the behavior -- sitting in the chair for a time out.
 Be ready with praise if your child stops the behavior.

-4) If the behavior does not stop, tell the child to go to time out.
-Tell the child why -- make sure the rules are understood.
+- If the behavior does not stop, tell your child to go to time out.
+Tell them why -- make sure they understand the rules.
 Only say it once, and do not lose your temper.
-By yelling and nagging, you are giving the child (and the behavior) too much attention.
-You may guide the child to the time out spot with as much physical force as necessary (even picking the child up and placing him or her in the chair).
+By yelling and nagging, you are giving your child (and the behavior) too much attention.
+You may guide your child to the time out spot with as much physical force as necessary (even picking your child up and placing them in the chair).
 Never spank or physically hurt your child.
-If your child will not stay in the chair, hold the child from behind.
-Do not speak, as this is giving the child attention.
+If your child will not stay in the chair, hold them from behind.
+Do not speak, as this is giving them attention.

-5) Set the timer.
-If the child makes noise or misbehaves, reset the timer.
-If the child gets off the time out chair, lead the child back to the chair and reset the timer.
+- Set the timer.
+If your child makes noise or misbehaves, reset the timer.
+If they get off the time-out chair, lead them back to the chair and reset the timer.
 The child must be quiet and well-behaved until the timer goes off.

-6) After the timer rings, your child may get up and resume activities.
+- After the timer rings, your child may get up and resume activities.
 Do not hold a grudge -- let the issue go.
-Since your child has served the time, there is no need to continue to discuss the bad behavior.
+Since your child has done the time out, there is no need to continue to discuss the bad behavior.